bihealth/sodar-server/docs_manual/source/app_samplesheets_irods_ticket.rst

     Track hub in assay shortcuts

 Once the track hub is available, you can create an access ticket for it in the Sample Sheets app.
-Open *Sheet Operations* and click on *iRODS Access Tickets* to open a list of access tickets for track hubs in the project.
+Open the :guilabel:`Sheet Operations` dropdown and select :guilabel:`iRODS Access Tickets` to open a list of access tickets for track hubs in the project.
 The anonymous URL for each ticket can be copied to the clipboard using the button next to the ticket label.
 In the right hand side dropdown for each ticket, you can either update its details or delete it.
 Access is revoked for deleted tickets.

 .. figure:: _static/app_samplesheets/irods_ticket_list.png
     :align: center